GPII/universal/documentation/ProductionSetupInstructions.md

 ## Introduction

-This page describes how to run the services that GPII generally depend on and which is used to test the configuration files for these services
+This page describes how to set up an environment that can run the backend online services that GPII generally depend on in production mode.
+These are *preferences server* and *cloud based flowmanager*.

+The setup will be using Vagrant and Virtual Box to set up a machine with CentOS 7.0.

+The document contain the following parts:
+* The first part describes how to create and spin up a CentOS virtual machine and installing the dependencies (node, npm, git).
+* Next is a section describing how to install couchDB and initialize, which is used when running the preferences server in production mode.
+* Then a very brief description on installing the GPII and dependencies
+* Finally there are two sections dedicated to describing how to run:
+** Preferences server in production mode
+** Cloud based flowmanager in production mode

-## Setting up a VM to test with
+## Setting up a basic VM with CentOS

 We will be using CentOS 7.0 64bit for testing the configuration files and services.